visgl/deck.gl/docs/layers/cpu-grid-layer.md

 # CPUGridLayer

 The Grid Layer renders a grid heatmap based on an array of points.
-It takes the constant size all each cell, projects points into cells.
+It takes the constant cell size, aggregates input points into cells.
+Aggregation is performed on CPU.
 The color and height of the cell is scaled by number of points it contains.

 CPUGridLayer is a [CompositeLayer](/docs/api-reference/composite-layer.md).